-People on low incomes can claim benefits to help them pay some of their bills.
+People on low incomes can claim benefits to help them pay council tax or rent.

-You should contact us straightaway if you think you are eligible for council tax benefit as it is not always possible to backdate payment.
+You should apply straightaway if you think you are eligible for a benefit as it is not always possible to backdate payments.
 You should also let us know immediately, if your circumstances change, as any overpayment must be paid back to the council.

-The easiest way to apply for council tax benefit is to complete our online claim form.
+The easiest way to apply for council tax support is to complete our online claim form.